 Rideshare companies Uber and Lyft are responsible for an estimated 16 million rides per day.
-With millions of rideshare vehicles on the road, car accidents involving Uber or Lyft drivers are more common than you might think.
+With millions of rideshare vehicles on the road, Lyft and Uber accidents in California are more common than you think.

 When you step inside a rideshare vehicle, you likely aren’t thinking about the steps to take if the car you are in is involved in an accident.
 From a legal perspective, however, car accident cases involving Uber or Lyft drivers can get very complex.
 You’ll want to be aware of existing laws and insurance coverage so that you can get the recovery you need if an accident happens.

 Here is the PARRIS guide to liability and insurance coverage following an Uber or Lyft accident.

 Who is At Fault for an Uber or Lyft Accident in California?

 Uber and Lyft drivers must activate their app to solicit passengers.
 Potential passengers request a ride to their address of choice, and drivers in the area have the chance to accept or decline a ride.

 As is the case for any car accident, the person found at fault for a crash is responsible for covering the injured party’s medical expenses, property damage, etc. If the driver at fault is not the Uber or Lyft driver, their personal liability insurance will cover the injured person’s damages.

 If the rideshare driver is at fault, the applicable insurance coverage varies depending on the status of their app when the crash occurs.

 If the Uber or Lyft Driver’s App is Switched Off

 Rideshare drivers use their privately owned vehicles to drive for work.
 If they cause an accident while their rideshare app is off, rideshare companies assume the driver was conducting personal business.
 Therefore, the rideshare company shares no liability for a crash, and the company’s insurance does not apply.